Ramnam Bank

 Ramnam Bank (रामनाम बैंक), also written as Ram Naam Bank, is a repository institution of Ramnam handwritten booklets.
 It is a spiritual bank that keeps deposits of Ramnams booklets written by devotees of Lord Rama.
 It is a unique spiritual institution, primarily found in the Indian subcontinent, where devotees "deposit" booklets filled with the repeated writing of the name of Lord Rama (or sometimes other deities).
 These Ram Naams are handwritten by devotees.
-It is not monetary bank or financial institutions.
-It doesn't not involve monetary transactions; instead, the act of writing and depositing the sacred name of Lord Rama is considered a spiritual practice for gaining merit and fostering devotion.
+It is not a traditional bank or financial institution and does not involve monetary transactions.
+Instead, the act of writing and depositing the sacred name of Lord Rama is considered a spiritual practice for gaining merit and fostering devotion.
 It is a bank where faith is the currency and the divine name is the deposit.